-SER!400.
+SER!

+Sport Boats

+OPERATOR'S

+GUIDE

+Includes,

-Sport Boats OPERATOR'S GUIDE Includes SAFETY, VEHICLE and MAINTENANCE INFORMATION
+SAFETY, VEHICLE

-180 CHALLENGER 180 CHALLENGERSE
+AND MAINTENANCE

+INFORMATION

+150 SPEEDSTERTM

 Read this guide thoroughly.
 It contains important safety information.
 Minimum recommended operator's age: 16 years old.

-Do not remove this Operator's Guide from the boat.
+Do not remove this Operator's Guide from the vehicle.

-SAFETY WARNING

-Disregarding any of the safety precautions and instructions contained in this Operator's Guide, the SAFETY VIDEO and the on-product warning labels could cause injury, including the possibility of death.
-The operator has the responsibility to inform passenger(s) of safety precautions.
+Disregarding any of the safety precautions and instructions contained in this Operator's Guide, SAFETY DVD and on-product labels could cause injury including the possibility of death!